One-night stand

-A one-night stand is a single sexual encounter in which there is no expectation that there shall be any further relations between the sexual participants.
-It draws its name from the common practice of a one-night stand, a single night performance by an entertainer at a venue.
-The practice can be described as "sexual activity without emotional commitment or future involvement".
+A one-night stand is a single sexual encounter in which there is no expectation of further sexual relations between the participants.
+It is a form of casual sex, and is generally distinguished from other casual sexual relationships by its occurring on a single occasion.
+The term originally referred to a single night performance by an entertainer or theatrical company at a venue before moving on to another engagement.
+The sexual sense of the term has been recorded as being in use since the 1930s.
+The practice has also been described as "sexual activity without emotional commitment or future involvement".